suffolklibraries/lgc/content/collections/events/family-shine.md

   [https://www.rockpaperscissors.org.uk/](https://www.rockpaperscissors.org.uk/)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1711384036
+updated_at: 1711453062
-featured_image: rockpaperscissorsimages/rps-art-school.jpg
+featured_image: rockpaperscissorsimages/family-shine.jpg
-end_date: '2024-04-04 15:00'
+end_date: '2024-04-21 12:00'
 latitude: '52.0563490706618'
 longitude: '1.164709702274864'
 address_line_1: 'Dove Street Studio'
 address_line_2: '11 Dove Street'
 town: Ipswich
 postcode: 'IP4 1NG'
-attendance_information: 'Ages 11 - 16'
+attendance_information: Families
 duplicated_from: fc475bd6-01d0-4419-ad43-58a174f218c0
-cost_details: £5
 accessibility_information: 'Studio accessed by flight of stairs'
 ---
-Experimental Approaches to Drawing, Painting and Printmaking with Rock Paper Scissors
+Workshops for families with children of all ages, where someone in the family age 16+ is struggling with their mental health.